smt970913/ConMED-RL/README.md

 Then open your browser and navigate to: http://localhost:5000

-For detailed setup instructions, see `CDM-Software/DEPLOYMENT_GUIDE.md` (now renamed to Demo Guide).
+For detailed setup instructions, see `CDM-Software/DEPLOYMENT_GUIDE.md`.

 ---